catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 For developers there are drawbacks to how this view is currently assembled:

 * The view is rendered with deprecated legacy methods instead of using kitchen sink elements from the UI framework.
+All legacy UI elements need to be removed with ILIAS 10 at the latest.
 * Some bugs and visual glitches are tricky to fix, because the content styles and the print style rendering clash in unexpected ways.

+We held two workshops and discussed the problems with the legacy test result presentation.
+Two suggestions to solve the issues were made by the community.
+The maintainer wants to progress with this approach:

 ## 2 Conceptual Summary

 We propose a new detailed result view that is
 * using the global content style appearance for questions to minimize confusion and visual glitches
-* enabling the user to intuitively navigate to the information they seek using a flexible and filterable presentation table,
+* enabling the user to intuitively navigate to the information they seek using a flexible and filterable Presentation Table,
 * making maintenance easier by using modern UI components from the UI framework.

 ### Layered Information Architecture

 The current implementation has an overview table at the top and a long list of question content below.
-A presentation table will hold these two layers of information intuitively in the same spot:
+A Presentation Table will hold these two levels of information intuitively in the same spot:

-* Layer 1: The collapsed rows of the presentation table will provide an uncluttered overview by showing only the most relevant information for the average user (e.g. which questions were answered (in)correctly)
+* Level 1: The collapsed rows of the Presentation Table will provide an uncluttered overview by showing only the most relevant information for the average user (e.g. which questions were answered (in)correctly)
-* Layer 2: On click, a row expands in place and reveals the content area with the question text, the answers and more information for in-depth test evaluation use cases.
+* Level 2: On click, a row expands in place and reveals the content area with the question text, the answers and more information for in-depth test evaluation use cases.

 Filters and View Controls will help the user to narrow down which questions are shown and how they are sorted.